 Looking back, John wishes he would have built his brand the entire time.
 He didn’t work on establishing his brand until late in the game.
 As a result, he was very dependent on marketplaces for revenue.
 When selling on marketplaces (even popular ones like Amazon and eBay), you can only do so much to control traffic to your store.
 Amazon changes daily, and it’s a constant game of keeping up with the latest algorithm so that your products appear in the top of search results.
 As John put it, “what you are doing on Amazon today won’t work tomorrow.”
 On your own website, you don’t have to worry about these constant changes – no one can touch your site.
 Building a brand that sustains website sales also protects you for a rainy day when a suspension comes.
 If you have invested all of your business into Amazon and get booted from the site, you’re up the creek without a paddle.
 Make sure you build your brand as you go, so that your website can provide a steady stream of revenue too.

 “Read, read, read.”
 Study marketing, and not just how it works for your industry.
 See what other ecommerce companies are doing, and take notes.
 John has read a multitude of books (and even wrote his own), and says it has helped him implicitly.
 Studying the latest marketing tactics, even those outside of your niche, will help you better market your business, period.

 We are so grateful to have had the opportunity to sit down with John and learn marketing strategies every small business should try.
 Picking his brain and getting sage advice fired us up to share these awesome tips with our small business readers.
-Keep up with John on Facebook, Twitter, LinkedIn and Instagram, and sign up for our ecommerce tips newsletter to get the scoop on how to grow your business.
+Keep up with John on Facebook, Twitter, LinkedIn and Instagram.